 The 1992 Amendments addressed industry concerns regarding the Department's commitment to providing support in the event of Guarantee Agency failures.
 Pursuant to the 1992 Amendments, Guarantee Agencies are required to maintain specified reserve fund levels.
-Such levels are defined as 0.5 percent of the total attributable amount of all outstanding loans guaranteed by the agency for the fiscal year of the agency that begins in 1993, 0.7 percent for the agency's fiscal year beginning in 1994, 0.9 percent for the agency's fiscal year beginning on or after January 1, 1996.
+Such levels are defined as 0.5 percent of the total attributable amount of all outstanding loans guaranteed by the agency for the fiscal year of the agency that begins in 1993, 0.7 percent for the agency's fiscal year beginning in 1994, 0.9 percent for the agency's fiscal year beginning in 1995, and 1.1 percent for the agency's fiscal year beginning on or after January 1, 1996.